 Introductory cross-disciplinary study of the principles of sustainability in the modern world.
 Topics include: the limits to economic growth, demography and its constraints on economics, ecological implications of human population growth, limits of energy consumption and production, and ecological principles in the modern world.
+This course and the related laboratory must be taken together.

 Environmental Science 105 Lab.
 Introduction to Sustainability Lab.
-1 Credit.